-In Syria, Iraq, El Salvador, South Africa and Venezuela, lifetime uncertainty is extraordinarily high for males and females (Figure 1, see Supplementary Material [SM] for females).
+In Syria, Iraq, El Salvador, South Africa, and Venezuela, lifetime uncertainty is extraordinarily high for men and women (Figure 1, see Supplementary Material [SM] for females).
 This set of countries also shares the highest levels of violence.
 Syria has been for the past five years the most violent country in the world, while El Salvador has presently the second highest homicide rate.
 In contrast, lifetime uncertainty is remarkably low in most countries of Northern and Southern Europe, where we also observe minimal to low levels of violence.
 The only slightly more peculiar cases are those of Italy, the United Kingdom and Tunisia, where lifespan uncertainty is low, but violence ranges to moderate to middle levels, allegedly due to more regionalised episodes of violence.

 Peaceful countries all enjoy low lifetime uncertainty (Figure 2).
 The most violent instead tend to have higher lifetime uncertainty.
-Between 2008 and 2017, males and females living in the most dangerous countries showed a positive association with higher uncertainty in lifetime (correlation between level of violence and life uncertainty is 0.52 and 0.44 for males and females, respectively).
-Moreover, the strong relationship between lifespan uncertainty and life expectancy implies that those countries with high levels of violence experience lower levels of life expectancy than the peaceful ones.14 For example, life expectancy in Mexico, after six decades of improvements in longevity, stagnated in the first decade of the 20th century as a result of the rise in homicides after 2005.34 During this period, lifespan inequality increased for the most violent regions of the country.12 In Venezuela, life expectancy at birth stagnated between 1996 and 2013, while lifetime uncertainty increased due to the rise in violence for males.36 As of 2017, our results show that males in Syria and Afghanistan had a life expectancy at age 10 of x and y years respectively, while the expected lifespan for males aged 10 in Iceland and New Zealand was of z years, a gap of almost 14 years. [something about inequality or disparities?]
+Between 2008 and 2017, men and women living in the most dangerous countries showed a positive association with higher uncertainty in lifetime (correlation between level of violence and life uncertainty is 0.52 and 0.44 for men and women, respectively).
+Moreover, the strong relationship between lifespan uncertainty and life expectancy implies that those countries with high levels of violence experience lower levels of life expectancy than the peaceful ones.14 For example, in Mexico, after six decades of improvements life expectancy stagnated after 2005 due to the rise in homicides.34 During this period, lifespan inequality increased for the most violent regions of the country.12 In Venezuela, life expectancy stagnated between 1996 and 2013, while lifetime uncertainty increased due to the rise in violence for men.36 As of 2017, our results show that males in Syria and Afghanistan had a life expectancy at age 10 of x and y years respectively, while the expected lifespan for males aged 10 in Iceland and New Zealand was of z years, a gap of almost 14 years. [something about inequality or disparities?]
 This is important because life uncertainty is a measure of how the length of life varies and the GPI measures the level of violence in a country.
 Although, in principle, the two indicators could be unrelated to each other – i.e. a peaceful country could suffer high lifetime uncertainty, while a violent country could show lower mortality and uncertainty in life – we consistently observe the highest levels of lifetime uncertainty in countries with the greatest levels of violence.
 This suggests that violent countries tend to have a double burden in terms of life expectancy and lifetime uncertainty: not only, on average their population live shorter lives, but also their life is less predictable. [more sociology here?]
 Israel is the only country which displays a different behaviour.
 Here, although measures of violence are relatively high, life uncertainty is low.

-As for gender differences, lifetime uncertainty is lower for females than for males.
-This advantage, however, is less associated with levels of violence (correlation of 0.44).
+Lifetime uncertainty is lower for women than for men, and this advantage is less associated with levels of violence (correlation of 0.44).
 We hypothesise that this difference results from higher mortality at young and working ages for males.
 This is usually referred to as the ‘young-mortality’ hump and it is an important explanatory factor of gender differences in mortality.37 For example, war related deaths are five times higher for men than for women, and homicide rates in Latin America are 10 times higher for men than for women.38 This highlights the importance of premature mortality on lifetime uncertainty in contexts of high violence. [more on this, see also outlook section Ridhi?]